Workplace Safety: The Importance of Office Risk Assessments

 What is a Risk Assessment?

 Many countries in EMEA require the completion of a risk assessment, which is often the first step in establishing a health and safety program for your site.
 Other jurisdictions may require a job hazard analysis (JHA), which focuses on specific tasks, breaking down each step to identify and mitigate task-related hazards, enhancing worker safety through task-specific guidance.
-A risk assessment evaluates overall risks in a workplace or project, considering various hazards and their potential impacts, aiding in strategic decision-making.
+A risk assessment evaluates overall risks in a workplace or project, considering various physical hazards and their potential impacts, aiding in strategic decision-making.

 Why Do I Need to Conduct a Risk Assessment?